chrfalch/react-observable-context/README.md

 ## useObservable

 This hook lets you create a memoized observable object.
-It accepts an object as an argument and returns an observable object.
-The returned object is memoized, so it will only be re-created when the object passed to the hook changes.
+It accepts an object as an argument and returns a memoized observable object.

-The initial value will only be read once - the hook does not update the observable if the initial value changes.

 This hook is typically used to create the context object with a specific value when using a Context Provider: